📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 but because they’re terrified of what the internet might do to the person they choose. 💔

-Fame so heavy it kills affection before it begins.
+Fame so heavy it kills affection before it even begins.

 And some of you go even further —